citizenz7/QAS/README.md

 # QuickAppsServer (QAS)
-#### INSTALL A FEW WIDELY USED WEB SERVER APPS AND CONFIGURE THE SYSTEM
+#### INSTALL WEB SERVER APPS
-This script will perform a few checks (root, OS).
+- This script will perform a few checks (root, OS).

-It will work for Ubuntu (16.04 +) & Debian (8 +).
+- It will work for Ubuntu (16.04 +) & Debian (8 +).
 Il will NOT work for other OS.
+- It will install a few widely used web server apps and configure the system (hosts, hostname, system user with sudo rights, ...)

 This script will:
 1. Install basic apps (vim, mc, screen, htop, git, curl, ntp, ntpdate, sudo)